An Improved Solution for Restricted and Uncertain TRQ: Related work

 \section{Related work}

-\textbf{Range query over moving objects. } Most of the representative works on \textit{range query over moving objects} has been mentioned in Section \ref{sec:1}.
+\textbf{{Range} query over moving objects. } Most of the representative works on \textit{range query over moving objects} have been mentioned in Section \ref{sec:1}.
 A common aspect of those works is not to capture the location uncertainty.
 In other words, they assume the current location of any object $o$ is equal to the recorded location (stored on the database server).
 In contrast, we assume the current location of $o$ is uncertain.

-\textbf{Uncertainty models. } We also mentioned many outstanding works on \textit{PRQ over uncertain moving objects} in Section \ref{sec:1}.
+\textbf{{Uncertainty} {m}odels. } We also mentioned many outstanding works on \textit{PRQ over uncertain moving objects} in Section \ref{sec:1}.
 One of important branches assumed that objects move freely (without predefined routes) in 2D space.
-In this branch, there are several typical \textit{uncertainty} models like, the free moving uncertainty (FMU) model \cite{OuriWolfson:Updating,reynoldcheng:querying}, the moving object spatial temporal (MOST) model \cite{aprasadsistal:Modeling}, the uncertain moving object (UMO) model \cite{meihuizhang:effectively}, the 3D cylindrical (3DC) model \cite{gocetrajcevski:managing,dieterpfoser:capturing}, and the necklace uncertainty (NU) model \cite{gocetrajcevski:Uncertain,BartKuijpers:Trajectory}.
+In this branch, there are several typical \textit{uncertainty} models like, the free moving uncertainty (FMU) model \cite{reynoldcheng:querying,OuriWolfson:Updating}, the moving object spatial temporal (MOST) model \cite{aprasadsistal:Modeling}, the uncertain moving object (UMO) model \cite{meihuizhang:effectively}, the 3D cylindrical (3DC) model \cite{gocetrajcevski:managing,dieterpfoser:capturing}, and the necklace uncertainty (NU) model \cite{gocetrajcevski:Uncertain,BartKuijpers:Trajectory}.
 Another important branch assumed that objects move on predefined routes \cite{reynoldcheng:querying} or road networks \cite{KaiZheng:probabilistic}.
 They usually adopt the line segment uncertainty (LSU) model \cite{brucesechung:processing,reynoldcheng:querying} to capture the location uncertainty.
-These models have different assumptions and purposes, but also their own advantages (note: it is a difficult task to say which one is the best.
-A summary on the differences of these models and their assumptions please refer to \cite{ZhijieWang:ProbabilisticCORR}).
-The model used in this work is the same as the model in \cite{ZhijieWang:ProbabilisticCORR} that roughly follows the FMU model, but it is different from the FUM model, as it introduces the concept of restricted areas.
+These models have different assumptions and purposes (e.g., 3DC and NU models are suitable for querying the trajectories of moving objects), but have their own advantages (note: it is a difficult task to say which one is the best.
+Please refer to \cite{ZhijieWang:prqumo} as a summary on the differences of these models and their assumptions).
+The model used in \cite{ZhijieWang:prqumo} roughly follows the FMU model, but it is different from the FUM model, as it introduces the concept of restricted areas (i.e., obstacles).
 Here we dub it the extensive free moving uncertainty (EFMU) model for clearness.